-Checking the voltage regulator
+Checking the voltage stabilizer

-Remove the instrument cluster, reconnect the wire.
+Remove the instrument cluster and reconnect the wire.

 Turn on the ignition.